 This Anubias variety has more narrow, pointed leaves than its relatives and this extra large size is perfect for the middle ground of a planted tank!

-Anubias frazeri (Anubias sp.
-“Frazeri”) is a very tall, attractive Anubias variant that is well known in the aquarium hobby due to its attractive appearance, durability, and ease of care.
+Anubias frazeri (Anubias barteri x A. congensis) is a very tall, attractive Anubias hybrid that is well known in the aquarium hobby due to its attractive appearance, durability, and ease of care.
 Its deep green, thick leaves stand out and provide valuable refuge for aquatic animals.
 Like virtually all Anubias plants, it is extremely hardy, undemanding, and can thrive in a variety of water parameters.
 We are offering this plant as an oversized portion with unusually large leaves and a generous size!

 Care for Anubias Frazeri is identical to other Anubias plants.
 It is best placed in the middle ground and will look its best under low to moderate lighting.
 Excessive lighting can result in unattractive, pesky algae growth on its leaves.
 However, this algae growth can easily be kept under control in an aquarium with a healthy population of shrimp (especially Amano shrimp) that will constantly graze on the algae without harming the Anubias plant itself.
 Most herbivorous animals will not harm Anubias Frazeri whatsoever, although some biofilm/”wood-eating” Panaque genus plecos may “chew” holes in its leaves.

-Like many Anubias species, this plant is slow and steady in growth and does not seem to respond significantly to CO2 supplementation.
+Like many Anubias species, this plant is slow and steady in growth and does not seem to respond to CO2 supplementation as highly as many other plants.
 It does best when attached to driftwood or rockwork.
 It can be planted in the substrate but its rhizome (roots) must not be completely buried in the substrate or it will rot and recede.
 It can also be planted emersed in terrariums, paludariums, and viquariums.

 What We Like About This Plant:

 - Deep green, pointed leaves that are not seen in other Anubias varieties